For best experience please turn on javascript and use a modern browser!

 Developments in the field are going very fast.
 In the next few years there will be conversational agents you can have a conversation with for an amount of time without realizing that you are talking to a machine.
 A credible conversation with a machine for two minutes might seem simple, but it would be a big breakthrough.
 Fluency is not the issue.
 The challenge lies in the consistency, so that the machine does not repeat or contradict itself and stays on topic.
 LTL will keep contributing to these challenges and will specifically stay focused on the multilingual aspect of language technology.

-LTL positions itself primarily in the AI research theme, with some links to the Data Science theme of the Informatics Institute.
+LTL positions itself in the research theme AI with clear links to Data Science and People, Science & Technology.

 Prof. dr. C. (Christof) Monz